Seaside Chats

 March 7 - Reef Resilience: Bleaching, Mortality and Hurricanes, Oh My!

-Introduction to the consequences of coral bleaching, a mass mortality event, and hurricanes on our precious reefs.
+Introduction to the impacts of coral bleaching, a mass mortality event, and hurricanes on our precious reefs.

 Presented by Dr. Michelle Johnston, FGBNMS